Paveljolak/rtd-try2/docs/magni_sim/simulation.rst

 After launching, verify the following:

 - Gazebo simulator window opens with the Magni robot visible
-- Robot model loads with correct visual and collision properties
+- Robot model loads with correct visual and collision properties.
+You will see 2 windows: Gazebo and RViz
+- Robot is positioned on the ground plane without falling through
-- All joints and sensors initialize properly
+- All joints and sensors initialize properly. check RViz for joint states and sensor data

 Step 3: Check ROS Topics
 ~~~~~~~~~~~~~~~~~~~~~~~~~